 What is the Scout Report?

 The Scout Report is the flagship publication of the Internet Scout Research Group.
 Published every Friday both on the Web and by email subscription, it provides a fast, convenient way to stay informed of valuable STEM and humanities resources on the Internet.
-Our team of librarians and subject matter experts selects, researches, and annotates each resource.
+A team of librarians and subject matter experts selects, researches, and annotates each resource.

 Published continuously since 1994, the Scout Report is one of the Internet’s oldest and most respected publications.
 Organizations are encouraged to link to the Scout Report from their own Web pages, or to receive the HTML version of the Report each week via email for local posting at their sites.
 Organizations or individuals may also use the sharing options after each annotated resource to email the resource or share it via social media.

 The editors of the Scout Report take great pride in finding and sharing the best free Web-based resources we can find.

 Each week, the Scout Report’s editors select and annotate approximately eight websites or online resources in each of two categories: Research & Education, and General Interest.
 Websites in Research & Education tend to focus more heavily on STEM subjects, while those in General Interest span a range of arts, humanities, and curiosities.

 Visit the Internet Scout at https://scout.wisc.edu/ and find out about all the projects and publications.